Health / Social Welfare

 Prevention and Treatment of Gambling Disorder

-The Resilience Centre under the Social Welfare Bureau is the department responsible for providing face-to-face or telephone counselling services to problem gamblers and their families, providing financial advisory service to who in need and organising community prevention activities to residents, subsidizing private welfare institutions to develop problem gambling prevention plans designed for different groups.
-Besides, the Centre keep driving gaming operators, community organizations and gamblers to put into action the policies and procedures of Responsible Gambling, the centre also co-organised various activities with the Gaming Inspection and Coordination Bureau and the University of Macau to promote responsible gaming, and six more responsible gaming information kiosks were set up at casinos and problem gambling prevention and treatment centers to provide gamblers with information regarding risks of gaming, responsible gaming, ways to seek help, and self-exclusion application services.
+The Problem Gambling Prevention and Treatment Division is responsible to provide face-to-face or telephone counselling services to problem gamblers and their families, organising community prevention activities to residents and subsidizing private welfare institutions to develop problem gambling prevention plans.
+Besides, the Centre keep driving stakeholders to put into action the policies and procedures of Responsible Gambling, the centre also co-organised various activities with the Gaming Inspection and Coordination Bureau and the University of Macau to promote responsible gaming, and six more responsible gaming information kiosks were set up at casinos and problem gambling prevention and treatment centers to provide gamblers with information regarding risks of gaming, responsible gaming, ways to seek help, and self-exclusion application services.

 Prevention and Treatment of Drug Addiction

 The prevention of drug abuse mainly targets school, family and community in organising anti-drug abuse promotion and education activities.
 The activities aim at widely spreading and promoting the message of anti-drug abuse through seminars, training programmes, and cultural and leisure activities, supporting and assisting community groups in organising anti-drug activities.
 The Happy Life Education Centre is a pluralistic education base of drug prevention, apart from providing health awareness and drug prevention programmes to primary school students, it also organises cultural, recreational and art acitvities to adolescence and residents to promote the message of drug prevention and healthy life.